|

 appointed Project Manager in May and work has begun on four key

-In partnership with Glasgow Caledonian University research is being carried
+areas of work.
+BASE LINE RESEARCHIn partnership with Glasgow Caledonian University research is being carried

 out on the commercial gay scene in Edinburgh targeting 300 gay men and focussing